Orthopedics

 • Continuing exercise while enduring pain

-• Applying adhesive patches directly to the skin for prolonged periods (to prevent rash)
+• Applying patches directly to the skin for long periods (to prevent irritation)

 Gradual Return to Activity After Injury